 Mania:The fast ideas start coming too fast and there are far too many ... overwhelming confusion replaces clarity ... you stop keeping up with it … memory goes.
 Infectious humor ceases to amuse.
 Your friends become frightened ... everything is now against the grain ... you are irritable, angry, frightened, uncontrollable, and trapped.

 If you have periods of unusually high energy and high mood along with three or more of the following mania symptoms most of the day -- nearly every day -- for one week or longer, you may be having a manic episode of bipolar disorder:

 Tendency to show poor judgment, such as impulsively deciding to quit a job

 Inflated self-esteem or grandiosity -- unrealistic beliefs in one's ability, intelligence, and powers; may be delusional

-Some people with bipolar disorder become psychotic, hearing things that aren't there.
+Some people with bipolar disorder become psychotic when manic or depressed, hearing things that aren't there.
 They may hold onto false beliefs, and cannot be swayed from them.
-In some instances, they see themselves as having superhuman skills and powers -- even consider themselves to be god-like.
+In some instances, they see themselves as having superhuman skills and powers -- even considering themselves to be god-like.

 SOURCES: WebMD Medical Reference with The Cleveland Clinic: "Bipolar Disorder (Manic Depressive Disorder)."
 WebMD Assess Plus: Bipolar Disorder Assessment.
 National Institute for Mental Health: "Step-BD Women's Studies."
 Massachusetts General Hospital Bipolar Clinic & Research Program.
 MedicineNet.com: "Bipolar Disorder (Mania)."
 WebMD Medical Reference with The Cleveland Clinic: "Effects of Untreated Depression."
 American Psychiatric Association: "Practice Guideline for the Treatment of Patients With Bipolar Disorder."